outworkers/phantom/README.md

   }
 }

-object Students extends Students with CassandraConnector {
+object Students extends Students with SimpleCassandraConnector {

   /**
    * The below code will result in a compilation error phantom produces by design.